HariSekhon/Knowledge-Base/kubernetes.md

 [HariSekhon/Kubernetes-configs](https://github.com/HariSekhon/Kubernetes-configs)

 ##### Security: most ingresses I write have IP filters to private addresses and Cloudflare Proxied IPs.
-You may need to expand this to VPN / office addresses, or the wider internet if you are running public services without WAF protection
+You may need to expand this to VPN / office addresses, or the wider internet if you are running public services which really require direct public access without WAF proxied protection like Cloudflare.

 ## Kubernetes Scripts